KeMaKone/OSystems-practise-work/Lore.md

 # Project 3: Unix Shell

 Path could be done with envpath which would be better and easier coding.
+Total time spent on the code would be about 8 hours.

 # Project 4: Kernel Hacking